Unilever: Did The Consumer Giant's FY2016 Results Continue To Impress?

 As cost increases are put through there is often a reduction in promotional activity for a period of time.
 If competitors increase their promotions during the transitional period, it impacts our volumes.
 We see that at the moment in laundry in the UK, for example, and skin in the US.

-As the company emphasizes they look to maintain competitiveness as seem through "volume and value share."
-As a result, we should expect to continue to see a very variable shift between focus on volume or pricing as the company pulls the underlying revenue growth lever that best suits the environment.
+As the company emphasizes they look to maintain competitiveness as seen through "volume and value share."
+As a result, we should expect to continue to see a very variable shift between focus on volume or pricing, as the company pulls the underlying revenue growth lever that best suits the environment.

 All told, Unilever's performance emerges as an impressive read considering the company-specific pressures of tough comparators and country-specific issues of varying economic fortunes.
 These are not likely to disappear overnight.
 As we move into FY2017, we should expect to see a tough H1.
 As Pitkethly highlighted: